Jōdo-shū: Early years after Hōnen

 The remaining disciples in the capital collected Hōnen's writings and erected a mausoleum.
 His disciples had already begun work on carving Hōnen's magnum opus, his Senchakushū, into woodblocks in 1207 for printing.
 The carving of the blocks was completed in 1211 and the first copied were then printed and distributed publicly.
 This was the first printing of the text of a Japanese Buddhist author and it was a big sensation at the time.

+Descent of Amitabha over the Mountain or Yamagoe no Amida (山越えの阿弥陀), a cultural treasure from Eikando Temple.

 During the fifteen years following Hōnen’s passing, three key figures—Ryūkan, Kōsai, and Shōku—emerged as leaders of distinct factions within Hōnen’s Pure Land movement.
 They defended their tradition against opposition from established Buddhist schools, worked to establish the legitimacy of Pure Land teachings, and developed their own interpretations of Hōnen’s doctrine.

 Ryūkan (1148–1227) emphasized faith in Amida’s vow as the path to salvation and actively defended Hōnen against criticism from Tendai and other sects.
 Kōsai (1163–1247) promoted the idea that a single recitation of the nembutsu (ichinen-gi) was sufficient for birth in the Pure Land, drawing on the doctrine of innate enlightenment (hongaku).
 His radical stance gained followers but also provoked strong opposition, even among Hōnen’s disciples.
 Shōku (1177–1247) argued that all Buddhist practices serve only as preparatory steps toward the ultimate path of nembutsu recitation (seizan-gi), integrating Tendai thought into Pure Land practice.
 Unlike Ryūkan and Kōsai, Shōku avoided exile during the persecution and led the nembutsu community in Kyoto, where five prominent lineages later emerged.

 When Hōnen's work began to circulate in 1227, this further enraged the Tendai monastic community on Enryaku-ji, who wrote attacks against it.
 Ryūkan’s defense against Tendai critique of the Senchakushū, resulted in the exile of Ryūkan and Kōsai, and force of sōhei warrior monks were sent to raid the tomb of Hōnen.
-This is known as the Karoku Persecution (karoku no hōgan 嘉禄の法難) of 1227.
+This is known as the Karoku Persecution (嘉禄の法難, Karoku no hōnan) of 1227.
 Hōnen's body and copies of the Senchakushū were relocated thanks to advance warning, but other writings of Honen's were destroyed, and more disciples were exiled.

 In 1239, Hōnen's followers re-carved the Senchakushū into new woodblocks so they could reprint the text again.